Neshama Quest for Adults

 Wednesday, August 6 โ€“ Sunday, August 10, 2025

-A multi-night, nature retreat in the California Wilderness
+A transformational Jewish rites of passage adventure in the California Wilderness

 For adults of all ages (18+)